How old do you have to be to get a credit card?

 Signs that you’re ready for a credit card

-• You pay bills on time.
-You might already have bills to pay, like rent, utilities and a phone bill.
+- You pay your bills on time.
+You might already have bills to pay, like rent, utilities or a phone bill.
 Making those payments on time is a sign you could also manage on-time credit card payments.

-• You have a budget.
-Building a budget that tracks your expenses, debt repayment and savings goals can help you be prepared to spend with a card responsibly.
+- You have a budget.
+Building a budget that tracks your expenses, debt repayment and savings goals can help you be prepared to spend responsibly with a card.

 How to start building credit